Romaine Sawyers

 A West Bromwich Albion academy graduate, he had brief spells on loan at Port Vale, Shrewsbury Town and Walsall.
 He signed with Walsall in July 2013, following his release from West Brom.
 He played on the losing side in the 2015 final of the Football League Trophy.
-He was named in League One's PFA Team of the Year for his performances in the 2015–16 season.
+He was named in League One's PFA Team of the Year for his 2015–16 season performances.
 He joined Brentford in July 2016 and went on to serve as club captain before he returned to West Bromwich Albion for an undisclosed fee in July 2019.
 He helped the club to win promotion out of the Championship at the end of the 2019–20 season and was also named in the PFA Team of the Year.
-West Brom were relegated the following year and he was loaned out to Stoke City for the 2021–22 season.
-He signed with Cardiff City in July 2022.
+West Brom were relegated the following year, and he was loaned out to Stoke City for the 2021–22 season.
+He signed with Cardiff City in July 2022 and spent two seasons with the club.
+He joined AFC Wimbledon on a short-term deal in December 2024 and moved on to Bristol Rovers a month later.

 Early life

-Sawyers was raised by Diane, a single mother who also raised foster children and did many hours of community work in Birmingham.
+Sawyers was raised by Diane, a single mother who raised foster children and did many hours of community work in Birmingham.
 She remained a big influence on her son, who went on to work closely with the community development teams at his football clubs, as well as with the charity Kick It Out.
+He grew up supporting Arsenal and was a big fan of Thierry Henry.

 Club career

 West Bromwich Albion

 Sawyers first made the West Bromwich Albion substitute bench for the final game of the 2008–09 season.
-Following this, he won his first professional contract with the club.
+He then won his first professional contract with the club.
 However, he spent most of the 2009–10 season nursing a knee injury.
 On 21 January 2011, he joined Jim Gannon's Port Vale on a one-month loan, along with Kayleden Brown.
 He made his debut for the League Two club two days later, in a 1–0 defeat to Cheltenham Town at Vale Park, replacing Adam Yates.
-However this was to be his only game for the club, as the pair returned to The Hawthorns after the loan spell ended with Sawyers having made no further first team appearances.
+However, this was to be his only game for the club, as the pair returned to The Hawthorns after the loan spell ended with Sawyers having made no further first-team appearances.

 On 27 January 2012, he joined Graham Turner's League Two Shrewsbury Town on a one-month loan, and the following day he was named as an unused substitute for the 2–0 win at Hereford United.
 He made his first league start against Torquay United at Plainmoor on 11 February.
 On 25 February, it was announced his loan had been extended until the end of the 2011–12 season.
 In total he made two starts and five substitute appearances for Shrewsbury.